|Aims & Objectives||Links to Council Priorities & Projects||Outputs & Outcomes||Contact Information|

 An inspection is carried out in the main where they believe that a provider may be failing to meet one or more standards, or the affairs of a provider may have been mismanaged.
 They will identify the focus and specification for an inspection through a bespoke brief and will tell the provider why they think an inspection is necessary.

-Link to TSA website - please note the tenant services authority have now closed.
+Link to TSA website (external link) - please note the tenant services authority have now closed.

 The TSA have set some key principles, which are: